Phishing

 How do scammers go about phishing?

 On this website, victims are asked to not only enter their personal data and bank details, but also their response codes or PIN.
-In some cases, scammers ask victims to send them their debit card.

 Current types of phishing